baychub/cb-gsg/Getting-Started.md

 3. In the blue header, click the ALL_ON option.
 4. Observe the change in the LED pattern on the sensors.

-**Troubleshooting:** If you click the FROM_CONFIG option but haven't set up a configuration, the sensor will
+**Troubleshooting:** If you click the FROM_CONFIG option but haven't set up a configuration, the sensor will not read any data.
+Click the ALL_ON or ALL_SEQUENCED option to read data again.

 ## Viewing RFID Data in Other Ways
 You've now used the RSP web portal to see a sample of some of the platform's capabilities.
 In this section, you'll use some RSP building blocks of data that can be part of your own RFID solution: